PerchSecurity/.github/CONTRIBUTING.md

 Here are some helpful tips for contributing to the project.

-## Issues ( features, bugs, etc... )
+## Stories ( features, bugs, etc... )

-If you'd like to request a feature / enhancement or report a bug / pain point, please use GitHub Issues.
+If you'd like to request a feature / enhancement or report a bug / pain point, please go to our [Clubhouse](https://app.clubhouse.io/perch-security).

-There are templates for most issues types, and a blank issue for all other feedback.
+There are templates for most story types, and a blank story for all other feedback.

-Before opening an issue, PLEASE look for an existing issue, open or closed, and leave a comment there instead.
+Before opening an story, PLEASE look for an existing story, open or closed, and leave a comment there instead.

-Once your issue is triaged, it will be tagged and commented on by the team.
+Once your story is triaged, it will be tagged and commented on by the team.

 ## Pull requests